Instructions on how to cook chickpeas in the slow cooker, or crock pot, and tips on adding salt and whether you need to pre-soak the beans.

 🎉 Advantages to Slow Cooker Method

-- Cooking dried chickpeas in the slow cooker is almost completely hands off as compared to cooking them on the stovetop.
+- Cooking chickpeas in the slow cooker is almost completely hands off as compared to cooking them on the stovetop.

 - Foaming is largely if not completely eliminated thanks to the slow cooking process.
 This improves the texture of cooked beans.